MogilenkoLabVUMC/RNAseq_pipelineDock_MECR_KayLee/README.md

 ![image](https://github.com/tony-zhelonkin/RNAseq_pipelineDock/blob/master/RnaSeqDock_pipeline.png?raw=true)

 *Note!* The pipeline is just a set of separate scripts currently.
-You need to tailor the scripts, the paths to your use case.
+You need to tailor the scripts, the paths to your use case and the data at hand.
 It`s not a press-one-button story for the moment.

 # Processing details